 Some people keep their savings and emergency fund as the same account, but I keep mine as two separate accounts.
 This is so if I invest the money in the savings account, I still have access to money in case.

 Emergency funds are great to have, and are just for that – emergencies.
 It’s never to late to start building one!
 It’ a sense of comfort and security knowing you have money to fall back on in an unexpected circumstance.
-Before you go spending what’s leftover, I highly recommend storing money in an emergency fund for ‘just in case’.
+The second you get your paycheque and have divided it up appropriately, deposit something into your emergency fund!